|

 Distribution: South Africa, Namibia

-and share an adult color pattern where the relatively dark dorsal pelage
+adult colour pattern where the relatively dark dorsal pelage contrasts sharply

-is a dull, reddish-brown.
-Calves are born with lighter brown pelage and
+reddish-brown.
+Calves are born with lighter brown pelage and dark faces.
+Both

-dark faces.
-Both sexes of both subspecies develop large and curving, gazelle-like
+sexes of both subspecies develop large and curving, gazelle-like horns Their

 Difference in Sex:

-entice females into their territories, parading their charms with an extravagant
+their territories, parading their charms with an extravagant courtship ritual,

 Main feeding time: diurnal